Gan-Tu/classwork/README.md

-# ClassWork
+# Class Work
-These are projects completed as a part of UC Berkeley Computer Science Program
+These are projects completed as a part of UC Berkeley Computer Science Undegraduate Program